 Below are the top web security risks reported on OWASP.

-This is a type of injection attack which makes it possible to execute malicious and improper SQL queries which could control the web server databases.
+This is a type of injection attack which makes it possible to execute malicious and improper SQL queries which could control the webserver databases.
 Attackers can use SQL statements to bypass application security measures.
-They can authenticate or authorize web pages or web sites and get the content of SQL databases bypassing SQL statements.
-This attack can happen over sites that use SQL, MYSQL, Oracle, etc. as databases.
-This is the most prevalent and dangerous security attack according to OWASP 2017 documentation.
+They can authenticate or authorize web pages or websites and get the content of SQL databases bypassing SQL statements.
+This attack can happen over sites that use SQL, MYSQL, Oracle, etc., like databases.
+This is the most prevalent and dangerous security attack, according to OWASP 2017 documentation.

 Depending on the sensitiveness of data, XSS could be a minor attack or a major threat to the websites.

 Exploiters fold malicious data into the content that is being delivered to the client browser.
 When data is delivered to the client, it looks like the combined data has come from the trusted server itself and has all the permission sets at the client end.
 The attacker can now gain elevated access and privileges to the sensitive page content, to session cookies, and a variety of other information.